The Life of the True Church

 The Life of the True Church: sacramental and supernatural life in full Catholic order.

-Catholic theology has always distinguished between the mere external performance of a sacramental rite and the interior reality of sacramental grace.
-While the Church teaches that Christ is the principal agent of the sacraments, she also teaches that the sacraments are entrusted to the Church alone and are inseparable from her authority, unity, and faith.
-When this unity is broken by adherence to a counterfeit ecclesial body that teaches error, sacramental action is either rendered invalid in itself or, where validity is speculated, deprived of salvific fruit.
+Catholic theology distinguishes between the bare external performance of a rite and the interior reality of sacramental grace.
+Christ is the principal agent of the sacraments, but the sacraments are entrusted to His Church and are inseparable from her authority, unity, and faith.
+When that unity is broken by adherence to a counterfeit ecclesial body that teaches error, sacramental action is either invalid in itself or, where validity is speculated, deprived of salvific fruit.
+This is hard for many readers at first because they have been trained to imagine grace as though ceremony alone could release it.

-The case of the Novus Ordo clergy illustrates this with tragic clarity.
-The rites of ordination and episcopal consecration promulgated after the Council were altered in substance, intention, and theological expression.
-These changes obscure and ultimately negate the sacrificial and hierarchical meaning of Holy Orders as defined by the Council of Trent.3 Where form and intention are corrupted, validity itself fails.
-Consequently, men "ordained" under these rites are not priests, but laymen performing religious ceremonies.
+The Novus Ordo clergy make the point with tragic clarity.
+The postconciliar rites of ordination and episcopal consecration altered the sacrificial and hierarchical meaning of Holy Orders.
+Where form and intention are corrupted, validity fails.
+Men "ordained" under those rites are not priests, but laymen acting out religious ceremonies.

-The situation of groups such as the FSSP compounds this deception.
-Their clergy are ordained under the postconciliar rite by bishops whose own orders are defective or invalid.
-Even if one were to speculate validity in isolated cases, their explicit submission to the modernist hierarchy places them in formal communion with error.
-Sacraments offered under such allegiance cannot be instruments of sanctification.
-Grace is not granted to sustain a lie.
+The FSSP deepens the deception.
+Its clergy proceed from the same postconciliar sacramental lines.
+Even if someone speculates validity in isolated cases, their explicit submission to the modernist hierarchy places them in formal communion with error.
+Sacraments offered under that allegiance cannot be instruments of sanctification.
+Grace is not given to sustain a lie.

-The Church teaches that Matrimony, while conferred by the spouses, is elevated to a sacrament only within the Church and depends upon her priestly ministry and Eucharistic life.4 Where the Eucharist is absent, marriage is deprived of its supernatural nourishment.
-Couples married in the Vatican II antichurch receive no sacramental grace to sanctify their union, raise children in holiness, or persevere in fidelity.
-The crisis of families is inseparable from the crisis of the altar.
+This also explains the crisis of families.
+Matrimony, though conferred by the spouses, is elevated to a sacrament within the Church and depends upon her priestly ministry and Eucharistic life.
+Where the Eucharist is absent, marriage is deprived of its supernatural nourishment.
+Couples joined in the Vatican II antichurch receive no sacramental grace to sanctify their union, form children in holiness, or persevere in fidelity.

 Footnotes